ExpediaGroup/housekeeping/README.md

 ## Programattic Housekeeping Configuration
 Housekeeping allows you to configure your housekeeping job in a more fine grained manner by providing a certain set of Spring beans in your application.

-you can configure their housekeeping data source in code by defining the bean `DataSource housekeepingDataSource(...)`.
+You can configure your housekeeping data source in code by defining the bean `DataSource housekeepingDataSource(...)`.
 For example:

       @Bean(destroyMethod = "close")